msiuser47/TryHackMe/Hacker-Holidays-2026/README.md

 ## 📖 About This Project

-This repository documents my complete, independently-written walkthroughs and technical analysis for **TryHackMe's Hacker Holidays 2026: The Byte Lotus** — a 14-day festive CTF-style event set at a fictional luxury resort.
+This Directory documents my complete, independently-written walkthroughs and technical analysis for **TryHackMe's Hacker Holidays 2026: The Byte Lotus** — a 14-day festive CTF-style event set at a fictional luxury resort.
 Each day introduced a standalone challenge spanning a realistic range of attack surfaces: AI agents, cloud infrastructure, web applications, APIs, and forensic artifacts.

 Rather than posting raw flags, every writeup follows a consistent, professional structure — **Overview → Analysis → Root Cause → Exploitation → Remediation** — mirroring the format used in real-world penetration test reports.